The Centifictionist is an online literary magazine that publishes powerful, compelling, and memorable international microfiction in 100 words or less.

 The Centifictionist publishes two online issues per year, a Spring/Summer issue and a Fall/Winter issue.
 All issues of The Centifictionist will include thirty pieces of microfiction in each issue, with each individual piece being 100 words or less.

-The deadline for submissions to be considered for the first issue of The Centifictionist is March 1st, 2020.
-All submissions arriving after March 1st, 2020 will be considered for the second issue of The Centifictionist.
-The deadline for submissions to be considered for the second issue of The Centifictionist is September 1st, 2020.
+The deadline for submissions to be considered for the Spring/Summer issue of The Centifictionist is always March 1st of each year.
+All submissions arriving after March 1st of each year will be considered for the Fall/Winter issue of The Centifictionist.
+The deadline for submissions to be considered for the Fall/Winter issue of The Centifictionist is always September 1st of each year.

-The first issue of The Centifictionist will be unthemed.
-It hasn’t yet been decided whether the second issue of The Centifictionist will have a theme.
+All issues of The Centifictionist will be unthemed.
 Follow our Twitter account for any announcements and/or updates, and check our Issues + Announcements page also.

 Some pieces that we like:

 Annette and Florian, by Beate Sigriddaughter

 The More Things Fall Apart, by Rose Arrowsmith DeCoux